MONACO

 majority electoral system and 8 by proportional representation.

-The head of government, known as the minister of state, is traditionally appointed by the monarch from a list of three candidates, all
+The head of government, known as the minister of state, is traditionally appointed by the monarch from a candidate list of three French

-French nationals, presented by the French government.
-The current minister of state, Jean-Paul Proust, has held the post since June
+nationals submitted by the French government.
+The current minister of state, Michel Roger, has held the post since March 2010.
+The

-2005.The prince also appoints five other ministers (counselors), who make up the cabinet.
-All legislation and the budget require the
+monarch also appoints five other ministers who make up the cabinet.
+All legislation and the budget require the approval of the Conseil

-assent of the Conseil National, which is currently dominated by the UPM party.
-The only other party represented is REM, which holds
+National, which is currently dominated by the UPM.
+The only other party represented is the REM.

 Click here to read more »